glitch100/Halo-API/README.md

 Enjoy Halo 5 Guardians Game Data faster than ever before with this wrapper.
 Currently a WIP and soon to be finished and polished up, the API is updated almost daily with optimisations and more!
 Download it now, or utilise it via **NuGet**!

-###Current Version: 1.1.2
+###Current Version: 1.1.3
-Release Notes: Small fixes via PRs
+Release Notes:
+- Adjusted Tests
+- New Model Data added for Matches
+- Fixed Enum with Ball type

 ###Supported Features
 - Rate Handling and Limit on Requests!